Iran asks US to unfreeze $10 billion as sign of goodwill | DW | 03.10.2021

 Since 2018, Iran has enriched uranium far beyond the restrictions set in place by the JCPOA.

-Iranian President Raisi has vowed to end US sanctions, but he is more critical of the JCPOA than his predecessor Hassan Rohani.
+Raisi has vowed to end US sanctions, but he has been more critical of the JCPOA than his predecessor, Hassan Rouhani.

-Amirabdollahian said on Sunday that they want tangible results.
+Amirabdollahian said on Sunday that Tehran wants tangible results.
 "We are not going to the negotiation table to have a coffee and then for everyone to return to their capitals and exchange documents.
 You have to show your genuine goodwill and intention," US-backed Radio Farda reported.